ZviRosenfeld/MinMaxSearch/README.md

 If this option is set to true, the algorithm will rerun as soon as it finds a score bigger then SearchEngine.MaxScore for Max or SearchEngine.MinScore for Min.
 The rationale behind this is that once the algorithm finds a win there's no point in more searching.
 (We assume that a score greater then MaxScore is a win for Max, and one smaller then MinScore is a win for Min).
 Note that this will only work if Equals is implement in a meaningful way on your states.

-**RememberDeadEndStates:**
-Tells the engine whether to remember states from which all children lead to endStates, so that it won't need to re-calculate their search-tree.
-This can save a lot of time in some games.
-You can use SearchEngine's Clear or SmartClear methods to clear the remembered dead-end states if they're taking up too much memory.
-Note that this will only work if the state overrides object's Equals and GetHashCode methods in a meaningful way.
-You can read more about RememberDeadEndStates [here](https://github.com/ZviRosenfeld/MinMaxSearch/wiki/Remembering-Dead-End-States).

 **IsUnstableState:**
 Some states are more interesting than others.
 With this delegate you can tell the algorithm to continue searching for "interesting" states even after it's reached the max search depth.